NorthernMan54/homebridge-alexa/README.md

 # BETA Test for Sending Events to Alexa and using in routines

 One of my next hopefully high scoring WAF features, will be to enable Alexa Routines to act on events from Contact and Motion sensors.
 And prior to making this feature widely available was looking for participants in a BETA of the new feature.
-To participate in this, you need to be part of the current BETA for Spanish, Italian, English India and Japanese.  ( Unfortunately adding new participants to the additional language beta is not possible, as the skill is currently in for certification with Amazon).
 You would also need to have Motion Sensors, Contact Sensors, Garage Door or Blind accessories.
 Events are not support for other device types.

 For Garage Door and Blind accessories, the plugin / device would need to be event enabled ie if you open your garage door via the button in the garage the Home app updates in real time with the status change.
 Similar for blinds as well.